FAQs

 2. Vendor Lunches: Prices Vary

-• Domino’s, China Express, Joe’s Pizza
+• Domino’s and Joe’s Pizza

 3. Bring Your Own: Many students do this.